andrewsonga/Total-Recon/README.md

 ## Acknowledgements

 We thank Nathaniel Chodosh, Jeff Tan, George Cazenavette, and Jason Zhang for proofreading our paper and Songwei Ge for reviewing our code.
-We thank Sheng-Yu Wang, Daohan (Fred) Lu, Tamaki Kojima, Krishna Wadhwani, Takuya Narihira, and Tatsuo Fujiwara as well for providing valuable feedback.
+We also thank Sheng-Yu Wang, Daohan (Fred) Lu, Tamaki Kojima, Krishna Wadhwani, Takuya Narihira, and Tatsuo Fujiwara as well for providing valuable feedback.
 This work is supported in part by the Sony Corporation and the CMU Argo AI Center for Autonomous Vehicle Research.
 This codebase is heavily based on [BANMo](https://github.com/facebookresearch/banmo).